 SECTION 4.
 Any indemnification under Sections 1, 2, or 3 of this Article XI (unless ordered by a court) shall be made by the corporation only as authorized in the specific case, upon a determination that indemnification of the present or former director, officer, or employee is proper in the circumstances because such person has met the applicable standard of conduct set forth in Sections 1, 2, or 3 of this Article XI.
-Such determination shall be made with respect to a person who is a director or officer of the corporation at the time of the determination: (a) by the majority vote of the directors who are not parties to such action, suit, or proceeding, even though less than a quorum; (b) by a committee of such directors, even though less than a quorum, designated by a majority vote of such directors; (c) if there are no such directors, or if such directors so direct, by independent legal counsel in a written opinion; or (d) by the shareholders.
+Such determination shall be made with respect to a person who is a director or officer of the corporation at the time of the determination: (a) by the majority vote of the directors who are not parties to such action, suit, or proceeding, even though less than a quorum; (b) by a committee of such directors; (c) if there are no such directors, or if such directors so direct, by independent legal counsel in a written opinion; or (d) by the shareholders.